yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/metrics-export.md

 Currently, YugabyteDB Managed supports export to [Datadog](https://docs.datadoghq.com/), [Grafana Cloud](https://grafana.com/docs/grafana-cloud/), and [Sumo Logic](https://www.sumologic.com).
 Metrics export is not available for Sandbox clusters.

-Exporting metrics counts against your data transfer allowance, and may incur additional costs for network transfer, especially for cross-region and internet-based transfers, if usage exceeds your cluster allowance.
+Exporting metrics counts against your data transfer allowance.
+This may incur additional costs for network transfer, especially for cross-region and internet-based transfers, if usage exceeds your cluster allowance.
 Refer to [Data transfer costs](../../cloud-admin/cloud-billing-costs/#data-transfer-costs).

 ## Prerequisites